 The cost of funerals can range from several thousand dollars up to tens of thousands depending on services chosen.
 Burial insurance helps alleviate this burden for families so they don’t have to worry about coming up with money at an already difficult time.

-This type of coverage pays out a lump sum upon death which can be used for any purpose related to end-of-life arrangements such as caskets, flowers, headstones or other memorials.
+This type of coverage pays out a lump sum upon death which can be used for any purpose related to end-of-life arrangements such as cremations, caskets, flowers, headstones or other memorials.

 In addition to covering funeral expenses, some policies may include additional benefits like living expenses during hospice care or access to grief counseling services for surviving family members.

-The added features of burial insurance make it easier for families dealing with loss while providing peace of mind knowing that all necessary arrangements will be taken care off without having them pay out-of-pocket costs.
+The added features of burial insurance for seniors make it easier for families dealing with loss while providing peace of mind knowing that all necessary arrangements will be taken care off without having them pay out-of-pocket costs.

 Key Takeaway: Burial insurance is a type of life insurance policy designed to cover the costs associated with funeral and burial expenses.
 It can provide additional financial security for disabled individuals who may not be able to save money for end-of-life arrangements due to their disability.